mabruras/dockwatch/README.md

 even though it's recommended to always be deployed as a complete system.

-## Deploy
+### Deploy
-You can either deploy a single instance of the API, which is useful when planning to use a centralized DockWatch Web instance.
+You can deploy a single instance of the API, which is useful when planning to use a centralized DockWatch Web instance.
 ```bash
 docker build -t mabruras/dockwatch-api api